Hubbry Logo

 Clelin Ferrell

-Clelin Ferrell (born May 17, 1997) is an American professional football defensive end.
+Clelin Ferrell (born May 17, 1997) is an American professional football Defensive End for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Clemson Tigers, winning the 2018 Ted Hendricks Award, and was selected fourth overall by the Las Vegas Raiders in the 2019 NFL draft.
 Ferrell has also played for the San Francisco 49ers and Washington Commanders.

 Key Information